nylas/exchangelib/README.rst

     # A QuerySet can be sliced like a normal Python list.
 Slicing from the start of the QuerySet
     # is efficient (it only fetches the necessary items), but more exotic slicing requires many or all
     # items to be fetched from the server.
 Slicing from the end is also efficient, but then you might as
-    # well just reverse the sorting
+    # well just reverse the sorting.
     first_ten_emails = my_folder.all().order_by('-datetime_received')[:10]  # Efficient
     last_ten_emails = my_folder.all().order_by('-datetime_received')[:-10]  # Efficient, but convoluted
     next_ten_emails = my_folder.all().order_by('-datetime_received')[10:20]  # Still quite efficient